Fermentation is too Cool for School

 Fermentation has an important role in preserving fresh vegetables & fruits.
-Fermented fruits and vegetables products, like Sauerkraut, Kimchi, Gundruk, Khalpi & Sinki, have a long history in human nutrition from ancient ages.
+Fermented fruits and vegetable products, like Sauerkraut, Kimchi, Gundruk, Khalpi & Sinki, have a long history in human nutrition from ancient ages.

-In the professional kitchen we are happy for The Lactic Acid Fermentation because it increases shelf life of fruits and vegetables and also enhances several beneficial properties, including nutritive value and flavours, and reduces toxicity.
-It also gives the vegestables or the dishes which the fermented food are used in a amazing umami taste.
+In the professional kitchen, we are happy for The Lactic Acid Fermentation because it increases the shelf life of fruits and vegetables and also enhances several beneficial properties, including nutritive value and flavors, and reduces toxicity.
+It also gives the vegetables or the dishes which the fermented food are used in an amazing umami taste.

 Fermentation is the process of microorganisms breaking down simple sugars under conditions where no oxygen is present using their enzymes.